 I finally got help from my doctor and was put on depression and anxiety medicine.

 And It worked.
+It took a couple weeks, but it worked.
 I felt like a normal human again.
 I smiled.
 My baby smiled.
 Because he realized that I was no longer in distress.
 And I felt that love in my heart that I wanted to feel so badly before.

 So when I got pregnant with baby boy number two, Simon, who is now almost six months old, I made a big decision.
 I decided I would I bottle feed him so I could continue my anxiety and depression medicine immediately after giving birth.
 I wanted to be the mama that my newborn and toddler both needed at that time.
 A smiling, happy mommy that may have been exhausted but didn’t want to spend her life locked in a dark room crying.
 I wanted to do everything I thought might keep me from experiencing PPD again.